docker/docs/content/desktop/settings/linux.md

 ### Advanced

-On the **Advanced** tab, you can limit resources available to Docker.
+On the **Advanced** tab, you can limit resources available to the Docker Linux VM.

 Advanced settings are: